operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 Tests are executed serially, one after the other, with test results being aggregated by scorecard to present back to the end user.

-To select a single test, basic-check-spec-test, you would enter the
+To select a single test (`basic-check-spec-test`) you would enter the
 following:
 ```sh
 operator-sdk scorecard -o text --selector=test=basic-check-spec-test